 Environmental Hazards: Pydiflumetofen is toxic to fish, aquatic invertebrates, and oysters and shrimp.
-Drift and runoff may be hazardous to aquatic organisms in water adiacent to treated areas.

-For terrestrial uses: Do not apply directly to water, or to areas where surface water is present, or to intertidal areas below the mark.
-Do not contaminate water when disposing of equipment washwater or rinsate.
+Difenoconazole is toxic to fish, mammals, and aquatic invertebrates.
+Drift and runoff may be hazardous to aquatic organisms in water adjacent to treated areas.
+DO NOT apply directly to water, or to areas where surface water is present, or to intertidal areas below the mean high water mark.
+DO NOT contaminate water when disposing of equipment washwater or rinsate.

-GROUNDWATER ADVISORY: This chemical has properties and characteristics associated with chemicals detected in groundwater.
-This chemical may leach into groundwater if used in areas where soils are permeable, particularly where the water table is shallow.
+GROUND WATER ADVISORY: This product may leach into groundwater if used in areas where soils are permeable, particularly where the water table is shallow.
+Pydiflumetofen and difenoconazole have properties and characteristics associated with chemicals detected in groundwater.
+These chemicals may leach into groundwater if used in areas where soils are permeable, particularly where the water table is shallow.

 SURFACE WATER ADVISORY: This product may impact surface water quality due to runoff of rain water.
-This is especially true for poorly draining soils and soils with shallow groundwater.
-This product is classified as having a medium potential for reaching both surface water and aquatic sediment via runoff several months or more after application.
+This is especially true for poorly draining soils and soils with shallow ground water.
+This product is classified as having a medium potential for reaching surface water and a high potential for reaching aquatic sediment via runoff for several months or more after application.

-A level, well-maintained vegetative buffer strip between areas to which this product is applied and surface water features such as ponds, streams, and springs will reduce the potential loading of pydiflumetofen from runoff water and sediment.
+A level, well-maintained vegetative buffer strip between areas to which this product is applied and surface water features such as ponds, streams, and springs will reduce the potential loading of pydiflumetofen and difenoconazole from runoff water and sediment.
 Runoff of this product will be reduced by avoiding applications when rainfall or irrigation is expected to occur within 48 hours.
-Sound erosion control practices will reduce this product's potential to reach aquatic sediment via runoff.
+Sound erosion control practices will reduce this product's potential to reach adulatic sediment via runoff.

-Physical or Chemical Hazards: Do not use or store near heat or open flame.
+Physical or Chemical Hazards: DO NOT use or store near heat or open flame.